Ledbury Celebration – 5th July – full programme now available

 • A small but special outdoor food and drink market featuring the best of local produce and street-food for you to enjoy at the event, while enjoying the entertainment, or take home to enjoy later.

-• Attention-seeking “al fresco” poetic entertainment provided by Ledbury Poetry and featuring Lily Redwood, Aaron Corbett and Mohan Mohammed
+• Attention-seeking “al fresco” poetic entertainment provided by Ledbury Poetry and featuring Bramwell Griffiths, Jo Cox and Rosalind Thomas.

-• A magical miscellany of musical entertainment featuring local musicians Four Crying Out Loud, The Footprints Jazz Band and the Hey Yahs Acoustic Trio, plus a dance performance by local dance company 2Faced Dance as part of their Towns Alive season.
+• A magical miscellany of musical entertainment – The Ledbury Singers featuring Four Crying Out Loud, The Footprints Jazz Band, Hey Yahs Acoustic Trio and the Tragic Magic Blues Band

 • Masefield Moments celebrating Ledbury’s Poet Laureate.

-• And more, including for youngsters Kid’s Kitchen and other interactive activity.
+• And more, including for youngsters Kid’s Kitchen.

-The Ledbury Celebration takes place on Sunday 6th July between 11.00am to 4.00pm in St Katherine’s Car Park and Square, just off Ledbury High Street – entertainment from 12 noon.
+The Ledbury Celebration takes place on Sunday 5th July between 11.00am and 4.00pm in St Katherine’s Car Park and Square, just off Ledbury High Street – entertainment from 12 noon.

-The full programme is will be available on this website later in June.
+The full programme is available at www.ledburyfoodgroup.org from early June.

 Parking at public car parks in Ledbury is free on Sundays